-Sciatica most commonly occurs when a herniated disk, bone spur on the spine or narrowing of the spine (spinal stenosis) compresses part of the nerve.
+Sciatica most commonly occurs when a herniated disk, bone spur on the spine, or narrowing of the spine (spinal stenosis) compresses part of the nerve.
 It can also occur with the sciatic nerve is compressed under the piriformis muscles.
-Sometimes, dysfunction of the gluteus minimus muscle can mimic sciatica type symptoms as well.
+Sometimes, a trigger point in the gluteus minimus muscle can mimic sciatica type symptoms as well.

 Pain that radiates from your lower (lumbar) spine to your buttock and down the back of your leg is the hallmark of sciatica.
 You might feel the discomfort almost anywhere along the nerve pathway, but it’s especially likely to follow a path from your low back to your buttock and the back of your thigh and calf.

 The pain can vary widely, from a mild ache to a sharp, burning sensation or excruciating pain.
 Sometimes it can feel like a jolt or electric shock.
 It can be worse when you cough or sneeze, and prolonged sitting can aggravate symptoms.
 Some people also have numbness, tingling or muscle weakness in the affected leg or foot.
 You might have pain in one part of your leg and numbness in another part.